-Emlaghmore Lodge is ideally placed for anyone wishing to enjoy and Activity Holiday in Connemara.
+Emlaghmore Cottage is ideally placed for anyone wishing to enjoy an activity holiday in Connemara.
 All of the following activities are within easy driving distance of the Cottage and right on the Wild Atlantic Way a great way to explore the west coast of Ireland.
 Please just ask us for details, if you cannot find what you are looking for.

-Choughs nest in the church tower in Roundstone, and Ravens and Kestrals in the garden.
+Choughs nest in the church tower in Roundstone, and Ravens and Kestrals in the location.
 There are Merlin, Peregrines and numerous waders, while at sea Gannets, Shearwaters, Puffins, Guillemots and Razorbills.
 A relatively new addition is the Egret which are majestic in flight.

 Connemara is world renowned for its sea and game fishing.
 There are many locations for shore fishing all along the coast and from Roundstone, Clifden and Cleggan there are fishing charters that include Shark and Tuna fishing.
 We would be happy to point you in the direction of some favourite spots or good charters

 There is a small fishery belonging to Emlaghmore Lodge, with brown trout and some sea trout and the occasional salmon and numerous lakes to try your luck.
 There is also a small rowing boat on Maumeen just below the cottage.
 Other fisheries in the area include Ballynahinch, Clifden, Kylemore, Erriff and Delphi.
 The great Brown Trout Lakes of Corrib and Mask are about an hour away but well worth the drive for a superb day’s fishing.
 Learn more about fishing in the area

 The constantly changing colours are a source of delight to artists and photographers.
 There are several art galleries and some well known artists live in the area, some of whom give painting lessons.